hyperledger/aries-rfcs/concepts/0003-protocols/README.md

 preferred protocols they support, as described in that protocol.

-An agent should reject messages from protocols or unsupported protocol major versions with a `report-problem` with code `version-not-supported`.
+An agent should reject messages from protocols or unsupported protocol major versions with a `report-problem` message with code `version-not-supported`.
 Agents that receive such a `report-problem` message may use the [discover features protocol](../../features/0031-discover-features/README.md) to resolve the mismatch.